JuPlutonic/hanami_rubyjobs.dev/README.md

 % bundle install
 ```

-How to run tests:
+How to run tests

 ```bash
 % bundle exec rake
 ```

-How to run the development console:
+How to run the development console

 ```bash
 % bundle exec hanami console
 ```

-How to run the development server:
+How to run the development server

 ```bash
 % bundle exec hanami server
 ```

-How to prepare (create and migrate) DB for `development` and `test` environments:
+How to prepare (create and migrate) DB for `development` and `test` environments

 ```bash
 % bundle exec hanami db prepare